2026 SPRING CLEAN/CAMP PREP

 Can You Assist with Event Logistics Support?

 We are looking for volunteers to assist Troop Mitre leadership with event logistic support prior, during, and/or after each of our events.
 You may volunteer, but we are also willing to provide a stipend.
-Dates are flexible but can range from Sunday, October 12 to Monday, October 20.
+Dates are flexible but can range from Sunday, April 12 to Monday, April 20.
 Meals are provided Thursday dinner through Sunday breakfast, and all other meals are on your own.
-If you are interested and want to know more, contact Willow at janajonestx@gmail.com.
+If you are interested and want to know more, contact Roadrunner at achatman86@gmail.com or Willow at janajonestx@gmail.com.

 Questions or Assistance?